Harsger/analysis/README.txt

 for compilation root and opencv is required (opencv can be removed if two functions are removed manually)

-the main functions are in the fitter.C , investigateCRF.C and postprocessor.C files
+the main functions are in the fitter.C , investigator.C and postprocessor.C files

 the executables will display their usage on commandline (for executable names look into the Makefile)